sketchplatform/sketchplatform.github.io/previousworks.md

 - **[Tableau Portfolio](https://public.tableau.com/profile/vincent6778)** - A tableau portfolio used for data visualization.
 I spend 30 minutes every week to practice my skills in [makeovermonday](http://www.makeovermonday.co.uk).
 You can see how my visuals have gotten better overtime with minimal time spent.

-- **[Art Gallery](https://drive.google.com/drive/folders/0B7qRQkZ2lu7Tc2RsMnRMTVZZQ00?usp=sharing)** - My personal art gallery, most of these artworks are logos or designs requested by friends, business acquaintance, or myself
+- **[Art Gallery](https://drive.google.com/drive/folders/0B7qRQkZ2lu7Tc2RsMnRMTVZZQ00?usp=sharing)** - My personal art gallery, most of these artworks are logos and designs requested by friends or business acquaintance.

 ## Programming Projects